 “Policies are changing now,” added Scott.
 “The strategies that are being developed today to restore the Chesapeake Bay can serve as a model for the many states in the Mississippi River Basin, Great Lakes and other watersheds that suffer from similar issues.
 Verified credits create a common currency that can be used to offset EPA-mandated requirements that will provide opportunity and stimulate investment from the private sector.
 The livestock industry is ready to engage.
 Large-scale solutions from livestock waste treatment will drive down costs, speed implementation, spur rural economic growth and provide invaluable environmental benefits to those local upstream communities.”

 Mark A. Smith – Chairman & President

-Mark A. Smith has been President, General Counsel, interim Chief Financial Officer and a director of Bion Environmental Technologies, Inc. since late March 2003.
+Mark Smith has been President, General Counsel, interim Chief Financial Officer and a director of Bion Environmental Technologies, Inc. since late March 2003.
 Since that time, he has also served as sole director, President and General Counsel of Bion’s wholly-owned subsidiaries including Bion Services Group.
-Since 1992 Mr. Smith has served Bion in various senior positions including director, Chairman and President.
+Since 1992, Smith has served Bion in various senior positions including director, Chairman and President.

-Mr. Smith received a Juris Doctor Degree from the University of Colorado School of Law, Boulder, Colorado (1980) and a BS from Amherst College, Amherst, Massachusetts (1971).
-Mr. Smith has engaged in the private practice of law in Colorado since 1980.
-In addition, Mr. Smith has been active in running private family companies, Stonehenge Corporation (until 1994) and LoTayLingKyur, Inc. (1994-2002).
-Until returning to Bion during March 2003, Mr. Smith had been in retirement with focus on charitable work and spiritual retreat.
+Smith received a Juris Doctor Degree from the University of Colorado School of Law, Boulder, Colorado (1980) and a BS from Amherst College, Amherst, Massachusetts (1971).
+He has engaged in the private practice of law in Colorado since 1980.
+In addition, he has been active in running private family companies, Stonehenge Corporation (until 1994) and LoTayLingKyur, Inc. (1994-2002).
+Until returning to Bion during March 2003, he had been in retirement with a focus on charitable work and spiritual retreat.

 Dominic Bassani – CEO